-Spring must be on its way: The ducks have started laying eggs again!
-Spring means we'll soon be up to our ankles in chicks.
-We'll be getting more ducklings, laying and meat chickens.
+Spring is here.
+The ducks have started laying eggs again!
+Spring also means we've got new chicks and duckling.
+We'll be getting more meat chickens in mid-July so they will be ready at the end of August.
 It also means we're coming up on show, shearing, and sorting season.

 As such, after March 22 the Farm Store will be open by appointment only.
 Feel free to call either to visit the store or check out the animals.
 Groups interested in visiting our farm are always welcome.

 Never too Early to Plan for Shearing